romero-romero-romero/elena/README.md

 # elena
-Cooking an ERP as desktop app.
+Cooking a modern POS as desktop app.